 Do I regret it?
 Not even a little bit.

-This is exactly what I want when I’m craving a pumpkin loaf.
-It’s so moist (sorry) and delicious, and full of spices and topped with crunchy sugar.
+This is exactly what I want when I’m craving pumpkin bread.
+It’s so moist (sorry) and has an incredible texture.
+Plus it’s full of spices and topped with crunchy sugar.
 I think part of what makes it so good is how simple it is.
-It isn’t fancy, it isn’t loaded up with complicated ingredients.
+It isn’t fancy, it isn’t loaded up with overly complicated ingredients.
 It’s just good ol’ fashioned pumpkin bread.

 Here’s What I Used: